Laser Wart Removal

 Chemical agents, liquid nitrogen, and electrocautery are common therapies that may help to improve warts.
 Though usually effective, none work in every case.
 Recurrence of the wart is often a problem, and skin colour changes from the therapy are common.
 Carbon dioxide lasers are often used to remove warts, but this treatment method also removes much of the surrounding tissue and generally results in scarring.
 The Nd: YAG laser, on the other hand, targets the small blood veins that feed the wart.

-Does the procedure hurt?
+Does the laser wart removal procedure hurt?

 The laser energy is focused directly on the wart tissue.
 The majority of laser light bypasses the upper layers (“epidermis”) of the skin and concentrates on the tiny blood veins that feed the wart near the “dermis” of the skin.
-You may feel a slight stinging sensation during the laser treatment.
+You may feel a slight stinging sensation during the laser wart removal treatment.
 Also, if needed, topical or local anaesthesia can be administered, but this is usually not necessary.

-What happens after treatment?
+What happens after the laser wart removal treatment?

 Immediately after laser exposure, the treated area will usually turn a grey colour, and then blacken.
 It usually falls off about 3-4 weeks afterwards.
 Over the next several days, the area will heal, and the skin texture and tone will return to normal.